odyssee-co/tiers-lieux/README.md

 ### Parameters and Decision Model
 - **Isochrone:** Maximum travel time for an employee to consider using a coworking space.
 - **Minimum Saved Time:** Minimum time saved required for an employee to switch to a coworking space (set to 10 minutes in this implementation).
+-
+### Preselection Algorithms
+Our method is optimized for large territories and involves evaluating a limited number of offices from a predefined selection of potential sites.
+To enhance efficiency, we implemented four preselection techniques:

+- **Top\_50:** Selects the 50 municipalities with the highest number of inhabitants commuting each day to another workplace.
+- **K-means:** Partitions observations into clusters, weighted by the commuting population.
+- **DBSCAN:** Groups neighboring points into clusters and marks points in low-density regions as outliers.
+- **KDE:** Estimates a probability density function of the commuting population, providing a heatmap of commuters' distribution across the territory.

 ### Optimization Algorithms
 1. **Integer Programming:**